 documentOriginTypes

-value between 1 and 31.
-This attribute allows configurations to be applied to documents of certain origins.
+This refers to a bit mask and is specified as an integer value between 1 and 31.
+Here, the attribute allows configurations to be applied to documents of certain origins.

 The following values exist: